equalitie/Caislean/doc/security.md

 ### Rootkit and filesystem alteration checking

-Using `rkhunter` and `chkrootkit`, periodic checks are made in order to spot illegitimate changes in the filesystem or apparition of well-known pieces of malware.
+Using `rkhunter` and `chkrootkit`, periodic checks are made in order to spot illegitimate changes in the filesystem or appearance of well-known pieces of malware.

-Both of these tools are used because their detection mechanisms differ.
+These tools are used together because their detection mechanisms differ.
 `rkhunter` checks for any suspicious changes in files on the system, regardless of the content of the changes.
 For instance, an alert will be raised if a binary under `/usr/bin` is changed outside of a system upgrade.
 On the other hand,